Skip to main content

 JAKIM audits each pillar independently.
 Weakness in any single area can result in a major NCR regardless of strength elsewhere.

-For a detailed explanation of which pillars underpin each amendment, see the complete MHMS 2020 guide.
+For a detailed explanation of which pillars underpin each requirement area, see the complete MHMS 2020 guide.

 Common Pindaan 2026 Compliance Gaps — and Why They Occur

-Based on the compliance patterns visible in post-Pindaan NCR activity, these are the gaps most likely to surface in JAKIM audits from April 2026 onward:
+Based on the compliance patterns visible in post-Pindaan NCR activity, these are the gaps most likely to surface in JAKIM audits:

-Branch has no appointed EHMulti-site organisations relied on HQ appointmentAmendment 2
+Branch has no appointed EHMulti-site organisations relied on HQ appointmentArea 2

-New hire at HCP with no training recordNo onboarding trigger in training management systemAmendment 3
+New hire at HCP with no training recordNo onboarding trigger in training management systemArea 3

-IHCS missing traceability sectionTraceability subsumed into supply chain proceduresAmendment 6
+IHCS missing traceability sectionTraceability subsumed into supply chain proceduresArea 6

-Records purged before 3-year markNo formal retention policy; informal archiving practicesAmendment 7
+Records purged before 3-year markNo formal retention policy; informal archiving practicesArea 7

 The pattern is consistent: most of these gaps do not reflect intent to cut corners.
-They reflect compliance systems built under the previous framework that have not yet been updated to reflect Pindaan 2026.
+They reflect compliance systems that were never audited closely enough against requirements that, in most cases, had already applied for years.

 This Week: Pindaan 2026 Action Checklist